naranjja/gcp-jupyter-sql/README.md

 # gcp-jupyter-sql
 It can be *very* useful to outsource processing to the cloud as it allows for easy horizontal and vertical scaling.
-Google Cloud Platform has all the necessary infrastructure to run Jupyter Notebooks in the cloud, from creating a clusterized configuration of notebooks, to reading and writing data to a database.
+Google Cloud Platform has all the necessary infrastructure to run Jupyter Notebooks in the cloud, from creating a clusterized server configuration of notebooks, to reading and writing data to a database based on Cloud SQL.

 The following are instructions to run a (Python 3, Anaconda3) Jupyter Notebook using Google Cloud Platform's Dataproc (for clusterized processing) or Compute Engine (for normal processing), as well as Cloud SQL for storing data.
 A script is provided for uploading CSV data to Cloud SQL, as well as an example of how to query Cloud SQL into a Pandas DataFrame.